robinnewhouse/ATLASJetReconstruction/README.md

 direct
 ```

 note that you will have to point to the local file that you downloaded and not Sam's public directory.
-Next, go
+If this does not work,
+please try to debug it yourself for about 30 minutes, but then **__email the authorsfor help__**!!!.
+If you make it this far, then
-ahead and read the source code and see if you can figure out how it works.
+look at the output in a TBrowser and then go ahead and read the source code and see if you can figure out how it works.

 ```
 JSSTutorial/scripts/config_Tutorial1.py